DerHahne/room_display/README.md

 Backend:
 * Add makefile?
-* Deal with DST/timezone!

 Frontend:
+* InstaBooking:
-* Make individual page better
+  * Make it work on Exchange!
+  * Check if the room is free
+  * Show a confirmation dialog
+  * Spinner until backend returns success
+  * Let the user know if there was an error booking
-* Improve click on room in dashboard
+* Click on room in dashboard
   * Make it work when there are no bookings
   * Make the tick/cross clickable
 * Fix dashboard updating - Angular doesnt seem to pickup when `first_booking` is changed?